 Dealing In Games

 Manufactured for Bally by the E.F.
 Johnson Co, the Professional Arcade debuts for $399.95, a steep price tag in comparison to Atari’s console, although on the cheap end for a computer and is generally marked down considerably by retailers.
 It is initially available only via mail-order, from a Chicago-based mail-order marketer by the name of JS&A. This company starts advertising the system in 1977, but production problems delay the release of the Arcade until spring of the next year.
 Even then, many systems are returned to the company as defective, due to issues such as RF shielding that retains too much heat inside the unit, causing overheating failures on the PC board.
 While revisions are made to correct this problem, FCC delays, production issues, parts and chip shortages and other snafus create voluminous backorder delays that will continue to plague the Bally through its lifetime.
-As is the want of early programmable video game console makers, the JS&A ads also make mention of an expansion module, adding dual magnetic tape decks and an alpha-numeric keyboard that adds 16K to the system and would, yes, turn it into a full-fledged personal computer.
+As is the want of early programmable video game console makers, the JS&A ads also make mention of an expansion module, adding dual magnetic tape decks and an alpha-numeric keyboard that adds 16K to the system and would, yes, turn the video game console into a full-fledged personal computer.
 A high-speed printer for the unit is also touted in the ad.
 Constantly slipping release dates for the keyboard add-on will be the continued bane of Bally users anxious to release the full power of their purchase.
-Due to the promised keyboard, JS&A refers to the console as the Bally Library Computer.
-A $50 Audio Cassette Interface is eventually made available, to be plugged into game controller slot #4 and used for loading and saving programs on a standard tape recorder via the later introduced $50 Bally BASIC cartridge, containing a version of Palo Alto Tiny BASIC programmed by Jay Fenton.
-Using this cartridge, BASIC programs can be entered with the Bally’s keypad, facilitated by the four function keys that allow for entire BASIC commands to be entered with a two key press.
-A fervent following around the astrocade console is given voice by the long-running monthly Arcadian newsletter, put out by Bob Fabris from 1978 to 1986.
-Also supporting the Astrocade is newsletter Cursor, later renamed the BASIC Express, edited by Fred Cornett until unceremoniously going belly up after their July/Aug.1981 edition.
+Due to the promised keyboard, the console initially sports the label Bally Home Library Computer.
+This is one of the many names by which this chameleon of a video game system will go by through its tumultuous existence.
+In May of 1977, Bally president William T. O’Donnell announces that the company has signed a $7.3 million agreement with large department store chain Montgomery Ward to sell the Bally Professional Arcade, software for the system, and a home pinball unit through their stores.

 At the 1979 Winter CES, the add-on computer keyboard makes its debut, the total system of console and keyboard called the Bally Computer System, with the video game unit called the Video Console, and the computer add-on underneath referred to as the Programming Keyboard.
 For just the latter, the price is pegged at $650 or less, and shipments of the finished product are stated to begin by June or July.
 It promises advanced graphics capabilities, available control via a light pen, and even “Concurrent Processing”, a form of multitasking allowing multiple programs to be run at once.
 Bally’s continued inability to begin production of the keyboard creates such frustration in the Arcade user base that by mid 1979 some fans start sourcing their own memory boards to possibly create one themselves.

-Bally is not prepared for the intense demands of consumer electronics, and is much more interested in the new market for gambling machines opening up due to the legalization of gambling in Atlantic City, which occurs the same year as the Professional Arcade’s release.
-Bally’s construction of a luxury hotel and casino resort in the city on a 9-acre tract of land at the corner of Boardwalk and Park Place (wouldn’t you like to get those two properties in Monopoly), further distracts the company.
-Along with a 10 million dollar loss on the system over 1978 – 1979, these factors prompt Bally to make moves to exit the home video game market.
+Bally is not prepared for the intense demands of consumer electronics, and is much more interested in the new market for gambling machines opening up due to the legalization of gambling in Atlantic City, which occurs the same year as the Professional Arcade‘s release.
+Bally’s legal fight to demolish the historic Marlborough-Blenheim Hotel (ultimately successfully) and construction of a luxury hotel and casino resort in the city on the 9-acre tract of land on the Atlantic City Boardwalk at Park Place (wouldn’t you like to get those two properties in Monopoly), further distracts the company.
+A price tag for construction of the new resort exceeding $50 million, along with a 10 million dollar loss on the system over 1978 – 1979, prompts Bally to make moves to exit the home video game market.